YouVersion Logo

 GOD, fed up, handed him over to the king of Aram, who beat him badly and took many prisoners to Damascus.
 God also let the king of Israel loose on him and that resulted in a terrible slaughter: Pekah son of Remaliah killed 120,000 in one day, all of them first-class soldiers, and all because they had deserted GOD, the God of their ancestors.
 Furthermore, Zicri, an Ephraimite hero, killed the king’s son Maaseiah, Azrikam the palace steward, and Elkanah, second in command to the king.
 And that wasn’t the end of it—the Israelites captured 200,000 men, women, and children, besides huge cartloads of plunder that they took to Samaria.
 GOD’s prophet Oded was in the neighborhood.
 He met the army when it entered Samaria and said, “Stop right where you are and listen!
 GOD, the God of your ancestors, was angry with Judah and used you to punish them; but you took things into your own hands and used your anger, uncalled for and irrational, to turn your brothers and sisters from Judah and Jerusalem into slaves.
 Don’t you see that this is a terrible sin against your GOD?
 Careful now; do exactly what I say—return these captives, every last one of them.
 If you don’t, you’ll find out how real anger, GOD’s anger, works.”
 Some of their Ephraimite leaders—Azariah son of Jehohanan, Berekiah son of Meshillemoth, Jehizkiah son of Shallum, and Amasa son of Hadlai—stood up against the returning army and said, “Don’t bring the captives here!
 We’ve already sinned against GOD; and now you are about to compound our sin and guilt.
 We’re guilty enough as it is, enough to set off an explosion of divine anger.”
 So the soldiers turned over both the captives and the plunder to the leaders and the people.
 Personally designated men gathered the captives together, dressed the ones who were naked using clothing from the stores of plunder, put shoes on their feet, gave them all a square meal, provided first aid to the injured, put the weak ones on donkeys, and then escorted them to Jericho, the City of Palms, restoring them to their families.
 Then they went back to Samaria.
 At about that time King Ahaz sent to the king of Assyria asking for personal help.
 The Edomites had come back and given Judah a bad beating, taking off a bunch of captives.
 Adding insult to injury the Philistines raided the cities in the foothills to the west and the southern desert and captured Beth Shemesh, Aijalon, and Gederoth, along with Soco, Timnah, and Gimzo, with their surrounding villages, and moved in, making themselves at home.
 Arrogant King Ahaz, acting as if he could do without God’s help, had unleashed an epidemic of depravity.
 Judah, brought to its knees by GOD, was now reduced to begging for a handout.
 But the king of Assyria, Tiglath-Pileser, wouldn’t help—he came instead and humiliated Ahaz even more by attacking and bullying him.
 Desperate, Ahaz ransacked The Temple of GOD, the royal palace, and every other place he could think of, scraping together everything he could, and gave it to the king of Assyria—and got nothing in return, not a bit of help.
 But King Ahaz didn’t learn his lesson—at the very time that everyone was turning against him, he continued to be against GOD!
 He offered sacrifices to the gods of Damascus.
 He had just been defeated by Damascus; he thought, “If I worship the gods who helped Damascus, those gods just might help me, too.”
 But things only went from bad to worse: first Ahaz in ruins and then the country.
 He cleaned out The Temple of God of everything useful and valuable, boarded up the doors of The Temple, and then went out and set up pagan shrines for his own use all over Jerusalem.
 And not only in Jerusalem, but all over Judah—neighborhood shrines for worshiping any and every god on sale.
 And was GOD ever angry!
 The rest of Ahaz’s infamous life, all that he did from start to finish, is written in the Royal Annals of the Kings of Judah and Israel.
 When Ahaz died, they buried him in Jerusalem, but he was not honored with a burial in the cemetery of the kings.
 His son Hezekiah was the next king.

-Wherefore, the LORD his God delivered him into the hand of the king of Aram; and they defeated him and carried away from him a great number of captives and brought them to Damascus.
-And he was also delivered into the hand of the king of Israel, who inflicted him with heavy casualties.
-For Pekah the son of Remaliah slew in Judah 120,000 in one day, all valiant men, because they had forsaken the LORD God of their fathers.
-And Zichri, a mighty man of Ephraim, slew Maaseiah the king’s son and Azrikam the ruler of the house and Elkanah the second to the king.
-The sons of Israel carried away captive of their brethren 200,000 women, sons and daughters; and they took also a great deal of spoil from them, and brought the spoil to Samaria.
-But a prophet of the LORD was there, whose name was Oded; and he went out to meet the army which came to Samaria and said to them, “Behold, because the LORD, the God of your fathers, was angry with Judah, He has delivered them into your hand, and you have slain them in a rage which has even reached heaven.
-Now you are proposing to subjugate for yourselves the people of Judah and Jerusalem for male and female slaves.
-Surely, do you not have transgressions of your own against the LORD your God?
-Now therefore, listen to me and return the captives whom you captured from your brothers, for the burning anger of the LORD is against you.”
-Then some of the heads of the sons of Ephraim—Azariah the son of Johanan, Berechiah the son of Meshillemoth, Jehizkiah the son of Shallum, and Amasa the son of Hadlai—arose against those who were coming from the battle, and said to them, “You must not bring the captives in here, for you are proposing to bring upon us guilt against the LORD adding to our sins and our guilt; for our guilt is great so that His burning anger is against Israel.”
-So the armed men left the captives and the spoil before the officers and all the assembly.
-Then the men who were designated by name arose, took the captives, and they clothed all their naked ones from the spoil; and they gave them clothes and sandals, fed them and gave them drink, anointed them with oil, led all their feeble ones on donkeys, and brought them to Jericho, the city of palm trees, to their brothers; then they returned to Samaria.
-At that time King Ahaz sent to the kings of Assyria for help.
-For again the Edomites had come and attacked Judah and carried away captives.
-The Philistines also had invaded the cities of the lowland and of the Negev of Judah, and had taken Beth-shemesh, Aijalon, Gederoth, and Soco with its villages, Timnah with its villages, and Gimzo with its villages, and they settled there.
-For the LORD humbled Judah because of Ahaz king of Israel, for he had brought about a lack of restraint in Judah and was very unfaithful to the LORD.
+Therefore the LORD his God handed him over to the king of Aram; and they defeated him and carried from him a great number of captives, and brought them to Damascus.
+And he was also handed over to the king of Israel, who struck him with heavy casualties.
+For Pekah the son of Remaliah killed 120,000 in Judah in one day, all valiant men, because they had abandoned the LORD God of their fathers.
+And Zichri, a mighty man of Ephraim, killed Maaseiah the king’s son, Azrikam the ruler of the house, and Elkanah the second to the king.
+The sons of Israel led away captive two hundred thousand of their relatives, women, sons, and daughters; and they also took a great deal of spoils from them, and brought the spoils to Samaria.
+But a prophet of the LORD was there, whose name was Oded; and he went out to meet the army which came to Samaria and said to them, “Behold, because the LORD, the God of your fathers, was angry with Judah, He has handed them over to you, and you have killed them in a rage which has even reached heaven.
+Now you are proposing to subjugate the people of Judah and Jerusalem as male and female slaves for yourselves.
+Are you not, however guilty yourselves of offenses against the LORD your God?
+Now then, listen to me and return the captives whom you captured from your brothers, for the burning anger of the LORD is against you.”
+Then some of the leading men of the sons of Ephraim—Azariah the son of Johanan, Berechiah the son of Meshillemoth, Jehizkiah the son of Shallum, and Amasa the son of Hadlai—rose up against those who were coming from the battle, and said to them, “You must not bring the captives in here, for you are proposing to bring guilt upon us before the LORD, adding to our sins and our guilt; for our guilt is great, and His burning anger is against Israel.”
+So the armed men left the captives and the spoils before the officers and all the assembly.
+Then the men who were designated by name got up, took the captives, and they clothed all their naked people from the spoils; they gave them clothes and sandals, fed them and gave them drink, anointed them with oil, led all their feeble ones on donkeys, and brought them to Jericho, the city of palm trees, to their brothers; then they returned to Samaria.
+At that time King Ahaz sent word to the kings of Assyria for help.
+For the Edomites had come again and attacked Judah, and led away captives.
+The Philistines had also invaded the cities of the lowland and of the Negev of Judah, and had taken Beth-shemesh, Aijalon, Gederoth, and Soco with its villages, Timnah with its villages, and Gimzo with its villages; and they had settled there.
+For the LORD had humbled Judah because of Ahaz king of Israel, for he had brought about a lack of restraint in Judah and was very unfaithful to the LORD.
 So Tilgath-pilneser king of Assyria came against him and afflicted him instead of strengthening him.
 Although Ahaz took a portion out of the house of the LORD and out of the palace of the king and of the princes, and gave it to the king of Assyria, it did not help him.
-Now in the time of his distress this same King Ahaz became yet more unfaithful to the LORD.
-For he sacrificed to the gods of Damascus which had defeated him, and said, “Because the gods of the kings of Aram helped them, I will sacrifice to them that they may help me.”
+Now during the time of his distress, this same King Ahaz became even more unfaithful to the LORD.
+For he sacrificed to the gods of Damascus who had defeated him, and said, “Because the gods of the kings of Aram helped them, I will sacrifice to them so that they may help me.”
 But they became the downfall of him and all Israel.
-Moreover, when Ahaz gathered together the utensils of the house of God, he cut the utensils of the house of God in pieces; and he closed the doors of the house of the LORD and made altars for himself in every corner of Jerusalem.
+Moreover, when Ahaz gathered together the utensils of the house of God, he cut the utensils of the house of God in pieces; and he closed the doors of the house of the LORD, and made altars for himself in every corner of Jerusalem.
 In every city of Judah he made high places to burn incense to other gods, and provoked the LORD, the God of his fathers, to anger.
-Now the rest of his acts and all his ways, from first to last, behold, they are written in the Book of the Kings of Judah and Israel.
-So Ahaz slept with his fathers, and they buried him in the city, in Jerusalem, for they did not bring him into the tombs of the kings of Israel; and Hezekiah his son reigned in his place.
+Now the rest of his acts and all his ways, from the first to the last, behold, they are written in the Book of the Kings of Judah and Israel.
+So Ahaz lay down with his fathers, and they buried him in the city, in Jerusalem, for they did not bring him to the tombs of the kings of Israel; and his son Hezekiah reigned in his place.

 Therefore the LORD his God handed over Ahaz to the king of Aram (Syria), who defeated him and led away a great number [of the people] as captives, and brought them to Damascus.
 And he was also handed over to the king of Israel, who struck Judah with a great slaughter.
 For Pekah son of Remaliah killed 120,000 in Judah in one day, all courageous men, because they had abandoned (turned away from) the LORD God of their fathers.
 And Zichri, a warrior of Ephraim, killed Maaseiah the king’s son, and Azrikam the governor of the house, and Elkanah, who was second [in power] to the king.
 And the sons of Israel led away captive 200,000 of their kinsmen [of Judah]—women, sons, and daughters—and they also took a great quantity of spoil from them and brought it to Samaria.
 But a prophet of the LORD was there, whose name was Oded; and he went out to meet the army that was returning to Samaria and said to them, “Behold, because the LORD, the God of your fathers, was angry with Judah, He handed them over to you; but you have killed them in a rage that has reached as far as heaven.
 And now you intend to subjugate the people of Judah and Jerusalem as male and female slaves for yourselves.
 But are you yourselves not guilty of transgressions against the LORD your God?
 Now therefore, hear me and return the captives whom you have captured from your brothers (fellow descendants of Israel, i.e. Jacob), for the burning anger of the LORD is against you.”
 Then some of the heads of the Ephraimites (Israel)—Azariah the son of Johanan, Berechiah the son of Meshillemoth, Jehizkiah the son of Shallum, and Amasa the son of Hadlai—took a stand against those who were returning from the battle, and said to them, “You must not bring the captives in here; for we are guilty before the LORD already, and what you intend to do will add more to our sins and our guilt.
 For our guilt is so great that His burning anger is against Israel.”
 So the armed men [of Israel] left the captives and the spoil [of Judah] before the officers and all the assembly.
 Then the men who were designated by name rose up and took the captives, and from the spoil they clothed all those who were naked; they clothed them and gave them sandals, and fed them and gave them [something to] drink, anointed them [with oil, as was a host’s duty], and led all the feeble ones on donkeys, and they brought them to Jericho, the City of Palm Trees, to their brothers (fellow descendants of Israel, i.e. Jacob).
 Then they returned to Samaria.
 [Luke 10:25-37] At that time King Ahaz sent word to the king of Assyria [to ask him] for help.
 For the Edomites had come again and attacked Judah and led away captives.
 The Philistines had also invaded the cities of the low country and of the Negev (the South country) of Judah, and had taken Beth-shemesh, Aijalon, Gederoth, and Soco with their villages, and also Timnah with its villages, and Gimzo with its villages, and they settled there.
 For the LORD humbled Judah because of Ahaz king of Israel, for Ahaz had allowed unrestrained and undisciplined behavior in Judah and had been very unfaithful to the LORD.
 So Tilgath-pilneser king of Assyria came against him and harassed him instead of strengthening and supporting him.
 Although Ahaz took a portion [of treasure] from the house of the LORD and from the house (palace) of the king and from the leaders, and gave it [as tribute] to the king of Assyria, it did not help Ahaz.
 In the time of his distress, this same King Ahaz became yet more unfaithful to the LORD.
 For he sacrificed to the gods of Damascus, which had defeated him, and he said, “Since the gods of the kings of Aram (Syria) helped them, I will sacrifice to them so that they may help me.”
 But they became the ruin and downfall of him and all of Israel.
 Then Ahaz collected the utensils of the house of God and he cut them in pieces; and he shut the doors of the house of the LORD and made altars for himself in every corner of Jerusalem.
 In every city of Judah he made high places to burn incense to other gods, provoking to anger the LORD, the God of his fathers.
 Now the rest of his acts and of all his ways, from the first to the last, behold, they are written in the Book of the Kings of Judah and Israel.
 And Ahaz slept with his fathers [in death], and they buried him in the city, in Jerusalem, but they did not bring him into the tombs of the kings of Israel.
 And his son Hezekiah reigned in his place.